philsupertramp/blog/src/notes/zero-shot-classification.md

 After fine-tuning the model on the classification task, we can cut the classifier head and use the model for zero-shot classification tasks.

+We cut off the classifier head and reuse the reduced model for zero-shot classification tasks.
+This can be done by using the models output and the cosine similarity between the input text and the category descriptions.
 ```python
 import numpy as np